21 Bali Must-Haves: What to Pack for Bali Rainy Season

 6. Phone Lanyard

 The second lifesaver of my backpacking trip to Bali was the phone lanyard I picked up.
-When backpacking in Asia and constantly on the move, you often have to juggle backpacks and other gear.
+When backpacking in Asia and constantly on the move, you often have to juggle backpacks and other gear

-Not having to worry about your phone because it’s securely hanging around your neck is one less thing to stress over.
+Not having to worry about your phone because it’s hanging around your neck is one less thing to stress over.

-9. Small Money Pouch or Crossbody Bag
+7. Small Money Pouch or Crossbody Bag

 There will be plenty of times when carrying your big-day backpack feels unnecessary.
-That’s why it’s smart to have a smaller crossbody bag or a compact money pouch that you can easily tuck into your pocket.
+That’s why it’s wise to have a smaller crossbody bag or a compact money pouch that you can easily tuck into your pocket.

 These are perfect for those shorter walks or scooter rides when you only need the essentials